ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### InfoSphere DataStage
 {: #datastage}

-These instructions explain how to define a connection without SSL between IBM® InfoSphere® DataStage® <!--version 9.1 and later -->and a {{site.data.keyword.Db2_on_Cloud_short}} database by cataloging the database and defining a connection object, or how to create a connection with SSL by using a digital certificate that is issued by a third party.
+These instructions explain how to define a connection without SSL between IBM® InfoSphere® DataStage® <!--version 9.1 and later -->and a Data Virtualization database by cataloging the database and defining a connection object, or how to create a connection with SSL by using a digital certificate that is issued by a third party.
 {: shortdesc}

 #### Prerequisites
 {: #prereq_4}

-It is advised that you update DataStage to the most recent version so that you can take advantage of external tables to load your data into {{site.data.keyword.Db2_on_Cloud_short}}.
+It is advised that you update DataStage to the most recent version so that you can take advantage of external tables to load your data into Data Virtualization.
 {: important}

 If you don’t already have a data server client that is installed, download and install the IBM Data Server Client <!--Version 10.5 -->that is appropriate for your client machine’s operating system: [IBM Data Server Client](https://www.ibm.com/marketing/iwm/iwm/web/preLogin.do?source=swg-idsc97){:external}.